American football: Teams and positions

 A football game is played between two teams of 11 players each.
 Playing with more on the field is punishable by a penalty.
-Teams may substitute any number of their players between downs; this "platoon" system replaced the original system, which featured limited substitution rules, and has resulted in teams utilizing specialized offensive, defensive and special teams units.
+Teams may substitute any number of their players between downs; this "platoon" system has resulted in teams utilizing specialized offensive, defensive and special teams units.
+The number of players allowed on an active roster varies by league; the NFL has a 53-man roster, while NCAA Division I allows teams to have up to 105 players on their roster.

-Individual players in a football game must be designated with a uniform number between 1 and 99.
+Individual players in a football game must be designated with a uniform number between 0 and 99.
 NFL teams are required to number their players by a league-approved numbering system, and any exceptions must be approved by the commissioner.
 NCAA and NFHS teams are "strongly advised" to number their offensive players according to a league-suggested numbering scheme.

-Although the sport is played almost exclusively by men, women are eligible to play in high school, college, and professional football.
+Women are eligible to play in high school, college, and professional football, but most football players are men.
 No woman has ever played in the NFL, but women have played in high school and college football games.
-In 2018, 1,100 of the 225,000 players in Pop Warner Little Scholars youth football were girls, and around 11% of the 5.5 million Americans who report playing tackle football are female according to the Sports and Fitness Industry Association.
-Women can also serve as officials; Sarah Thomas became the NFL's first female official in 2015.
+In 2018, women and girls comprised 0.5% of players in Pop Warner Little Scholars youth football, 0.2% of players in high school football, and 10.9% of Americans who report playing tackle football.